cloudflare/cloudflare-docs/content/fundamentals/basic-tasks/basic-features.md

 ---
 pcx_content_type: reference
-title: Enable features in bulk
+title: Enable basic features in bulk
 ---

-# Enable features in bulk
+# Enable basic features in bulk

-Use the **Basic Features** toggle to activate 10 core speed and security features included in your plan.
+Use the **Basic Features** toggle to activate 10 core speed and security features included in your domain plan.

 ## Included features

-The following features can be enabled from **Basic Features**:
+The following features can be activated from **Basic Features**:

 - [HTTP/2 to Origin](/speed/optimization/protocol/http2-to-origin/)
 - [HTTP/3 (with QUIC)](/speed/optimization/protocol/http3/)